Many of my readers have been asking me to elaborate on what I meant as the 6 Core Values of networking, so I decided to elaborate more upon it.

 coping with your sadness?
 Finally, optimism is necessary considering the cold turndowns you will experience while learning the craft of Networking.

 When you are optimistic, it is easy to be confident.
 When I say confident, I don’t mean thinking yourself superior than everyone else.
 That’s arrogance.
 Confidence is to know that you are valuable because of who you are, instead of what you CAN do.
 A confident person not only sees all the good things in him/herself, but also sees all the good things in others.
 He/she knows clearly that everyone does at least one thing that he/she completely sucks at, if not dozens more.
 Confidence is important because when people don’t know you, they can only rely on what you portray to them.
 How you view yourself is often projected to others.
-If you think you are insignificant, you will act that way.
-If you act like you are insignificant, then others will view you as insignificant.
+If you think you are insignificant, you will act that way, and others will view you as insignificant.
 Remember the principle that “No other human being is too good for you” and everyone has a reason to think you are important if you give him/her one.
 You must lead others in believing in yourself.
-I often tell people I mentor: confidence is everything minus one.
-Like n-1, it is not everything, but it is everything minus one.
+I often tell people I give advice to: confidence is everything minus one.
+Like n-1, it is not everything, but it is almost everything in this world.

 This is probably the most difficult out of all the disciplines.Persistency means never giving up.
 If someone ignores your email, send another one (after some time so you don’t seem desperate).
 What happens in life is that good things that seem unavailable will open up for the guy who goes the extra mile, and who still seeks after being turned down.
 Now the hard part is to find the clear line between being persistence and being an egocentric bastard.
 If people say no and you keep pushing until they feel they must say yes, that is obviously horrendous behavior.
 You won’t go far with that, as people will start to hide from your sight when they see you.
 However, the chances are, if someone didn’t reply to your email, it’s because even though